-David Jordan is a co-founder of the organization and a 12-year Veteran with the National Guard.
-He went in as a PFC (Private First Class) and ranked up to SGT (Sergeant).
-He served as a communications Soldier and Communications Signal Maintenance Chief for a Signal Brigade while with the 138th Signal Company and served as a combat medic with a medical company during one combat tour to Iraq.
-While in the military, he became a certified Army instructor and helped train hundreds of Soldiers the survival skills needed during their upcoming combat tours.
+Mr. David Jordan, co-founder of the WGY6 organization and a proud 12-year Veteran with the National Guard.
+His service began as a PFC (Private First Class), earning his way to ranking as SGT (Sergeant).
+David served as a communications Soldier and Communications Signal Maintenance Chief for a Signal Brigade while with the 138th Signal Company, and served as a combat medic with a medical company during one combat tour to Iraq.
+While in the military, he became a certified Army instructor who in turn conducted survival skills training of hundreds of Soldiers to prepare them for their pending combat tours

-He has earned 2 Army Commendation Medals for services, 1 Army Achievement Medal, 1 Army Good Conduct Ribbon, and the Iraq Campaign Ribbon.
+David earned and cherishes 2 Army Commendation Medals for services, 1 Army Achievement Medal, 1 Army Good Conduct Ribbon, and the Iraq Campaign Ribbon.

 James Lopez, WGY6 co-founder, and 31-year Veteran with the U.S. Navy and Naval Reserves.
 An E-3 (Seaman) at enlistment, James advanced to the rank of E-5 (Petty Officer 2nd Class).
 While serving he was a Seabee with the Amphibious Battalion Construction One as well as Illustrator Draftsman with the VP-31 Patrol Squadron.
 Later he would go on to serve with the JAG and with the NLSO in Corpus Christi and various other NLSO’s.
 He completed his 20 years in the Naval Reserves.